kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 Data Preparation
 ================

-Lets create image generators to take images from the system instead of loading all at once in R. We will initially only rescale our data between scale of 0 and 1 which will help gradient descent to converge faster.
+Lets create image generators to take images from the system instead of loading all at once in R. <br> We will initially only rescale our data between scale of 0 and 1 which will help gradient descent to converge faster.

 ``` r
 train <- image_data_generator(rescale = 1.0/255)